RobertKozak/MonoMobile.Views/README.markdown

 Sections are created to hold a reference to these MemberData and CellViewTemplates.
 Cells are created for each MemberData and Cells can have multiple CellViewTemplate Types associated with them.
-CellViewTemplates have a DataContext (IDataContext<MemberData>) that allows access to the Values of the View and ViewModel.  to
+CellViewTemplates have a DataContext (IDataContext<MemberData>) that allows access to the Values of the View and ViewModel.

 For example: The EntryAttribute has a UITextField and in this case the DataContext binds to the Text property of the UITextField.